Dadodadolontong/CYCLE-SCAN-MOBILE-ASSETS-API/BACKGROUND_TASKS_SETUP.md

 3. The system will queue the task and return a task ID
 4. The frontend will automatically monitor the task progress

+### Syncing Approved Asset Transfers

+- Transfers are pushed to Oracle automatically when the approval workflow reaches the final approved state.
+- A Celery task `tasks.erp_tasks.sync_asset_transfer_to_oracle` is enqueued with the `transfer_id`.
+- You can manually retry via API: `POST /asset-transfers/{transfer_id}/sync`.

 ### Monitoring Task Progress

 - **Real-time Updates**: The frontend polls the task status every 2 seconds